mzabani/codd/docs/DATABASE-EQUALITY.md

     (1 row)
 ````

-For some unknown reason - and I couldn't find this documented anywhere - it seems possible that the _owner_ of these constructors varies from one server to another.
-On my machine I get `postgres` - my local superuser - as the owner of these functions but on AWS RDS I get the user who created the range type, which is what I would've expected locally as well.
+For some unknown reason - and I couldn't find this documented anywhere - the _owner_ of these constructor functions is not the role their types were created with - on my machine I get `postgres` (my local superuser) as the owner of these functions -, and on AWS RDS I get `rdsadmin`, the superuser there.

 So by default _codd_ does not verify ownership of range and multirange constructors (but does check owners of any other functions).
-You can make _codd_ check owners in every case by adding `strict-range-ctor-ownership` to the `CODD_SCHEMA_ALGO` environment variable.
+Grantors of privileges for such constructor functions are also ignored because they suffer from the same issue.
+You can still make _codd_ check these in every case by adding `strict-range-ctor-privs` to the `CODD_SCHEMA_ALGO` environment variable.

 ## Interesting stuff